 Grasski slope & preparation

-During my visit to Japan, I encountered skiing on slopes very similar to slightly inclined golf courses, and the interest was similar to alpine skiing in our winter resorts.
-In contrast, some european countries have very demanding slopes for competitors where sport skiers lose interest after the first rides.
+During a visit to Japan, I witnessed skiing on slopes similar to slightly inclined golf courses, generating interest comparable to alpine skiing at winter resorts.
+In contrast, some European countries offer challenging slopes primarily aimed at competitors, causing casual sport skiers to lose interest after their first attempts.

-• Slope surface: no medium-sized or large stones, sticks, cones or other objects may lie on the slope.
-If there are holes or larger irregularities in the slope, it is good to cover them with clay.
+2. Slope Surface: Remove medium-sized or large stones, sticks, cones or other obstacles from the slope.
+Cover any holes or significant irregularities with clay.

-• Fill any larger holes with soil and sow
+1. Fill larger holes with soil and sow

 Photos of slopes